 • Prepare for required entrance exams (if applicable)

-• Identify those you plan to ask to write letters of recommendation
+• Identify contacts you plan to ask to write letters of recommendation

 Fourth year